-Included the Hospital's 2009 Community Benefit Report are subsidies for losses from physician services stemming from serving patients that are uninsured or underinsured, including the Medicaid population that are truly community benefits.
+Included the Hospital's 2010 Community Benefit Report are subsidies for losses from physician services stemming from serving patients that are uninsured or underinsured, including the Medicaid population that are truly community benefits.

-The amount in Primary Care Physician, Hospitalist, and Breast Surgery subsidies provides community services and ensures adequate primary care coverage for our community.
+The amount in Primary Care Physician, Hospitalist, and OB/GYN subsidies provides community services and ensures adequate primary care coverage for our community.
 The amount in Emergency/Trauma ensures that the Hospital maintains adequate surgical call coverage for the emergency department.
-The Anesthesia subsidy ensures adequate on-call anesthesia coverage.
 These subsidies make up for the shortfall in payments in relation to the cost of providing 24/7 coverage.